sean3z/angular-activity-monitor/README.md

  * `keepAlive`: anything to execute (at the `Options.keepAlive` interval) so long as the user is active.
  * `warning`: when user is approaching inactive state
  * `inactive`: when user is officially considered inactive

+#### How long until user is inactive?
+This can be configured by setting the `ActivityMonitor.options.inactive` property to the desired timeout (in seconds).

 #### When is the user considered active?
 Everytime one of the follow DOM events occur, the `action` and `active` properties on the `User` object is updated accordingly.
 Someone should probably make this customizable as this is not exposed currently.